 As Identification of HIV/HCV transmission links and clusters will not only inform clinicians of the nature of the local HIV/HCV+ community, but also serve as an early warning sign of possible outbreaks.
 In particular, we are currently supporting the activities of 8 rural community and clinical research sites who are designed to conduct community assessments of HIV, HCV and comorbid conditions and intervention projects to increase public health services to prevent and detect HIV, HCV, HBV, STIs and linkage to care and drug treatment.

-Collectively working with state and local community stakeholders we are interested in developing best practice responses that can be implemented by public health systems in rural regions in an bid to mitigate the opioid epidemic
+Collectively working with state and local community stakeholders we are interested in developing best practice responses that can be implemented by public health systems in rural regions in an bid to mitigate the opioid epidemic.

 Understanding the genomic sequence variation of HCV in the context of transmission, persistence and pathogenesis

 Leveraging our recent work based on deep sequencing of plasma from acute HIV-1 infection our goal is to investigate the evolutionary processes that shape HCV transmission and pathogenesis.
 In collaboration with Professor Kim Page (University of New Mexico) and the UCSF UFO study we are studying HCV transmission using a sero-discordant injecting partnership study of young people who inject drugs.
-In an another setting we are examining HCV transmission and genetic diversity in the context of liver transplantation and from a single-source hemodialysis outbreak in Brazil
+In an another setting we are examining HCV transmission and genetic diversity in the context of liver transplantation and from a single-source hemodialysis outbreak in Brazil.

 Hahn JA, Tully DC, Evans JL, Morris MD, Briceno A, Bean DJ, Allen TM, Page K. Role of HCV Viremia in Corroborated HCV Transmission Events Within Young Adult Injecting Partnerships.
-Open Forum Infectious Disease.
-2019 Apr;6(4):ofz125. doi: 10.1093/ofid/ofz125. eCollection 2019 Apr.
+Open Forum Infect Dis.
+2019 Apr 25;6(4):ofz125. doi: 10.1093/ofid/ofz125.

 Piantadosi A, Freije CA, Gosmann C, Ye S, Park D, Schaffner SF, Tully DC, Allen TM, Dong KL, Sabeti PC, Kwon DS.
 Metagenomic Sequencing of HIV-1 in the Blood and Female Genital Tract Reveals Little Quasispecies Diversity during Acute Infection.
-Journal of Virology.
-2019 Jan 15;93(2). doi: 10.1128/JVI.00804-18.
+J Virol.
+2019 Jan 4;93(2):e00804-18. doi: 10.1128/JVI.00804-18.